emard/esp32ecp5/README.md

     tap.program("filepath_or_url") uploads to FPGA SRAM.
     tap.flash("filepath_or_url", addr=0x000000) uploads to SPI CONFIG FLASH

-upload to FLASH will start ad address specified by "addr". which sould be 64K even - lower 16 bits must be 0x0000
+upload to FLASH will start at byte address specified by "addr". which sould be 64K even - lower 16 bits must be 0x0000

 SD card usage (SPI at gpio 12-15):